ranuelyn/BTK-Datathon-2023/README.md

 Installation and Usage
 1. Clone the repository.
-2. Install the required dependencies: pip install -r requirements.txt (You might need to create this file based on the libraries used in the project).
-3. Run the Jupyter Notebook to view the analysis: jupyter notebook 'Datathon 2023.ipynb'.
+2. Run the Jupyter Notebook to view the analysis: jupyter notebook 'Datathon 2023.ipynb'.

 Contributions and Feedback